 There are plenty of versions of the garage stop sign available, but many have mixed reviews.
 The upside of this one is there is no installation: just drop it in its place.
 The downside is, some reviewers say that they're unstable and they fall over, making them useless, but this may be caused by user error.

 Laser Parking Assist

-For the gadget geeks, the Laser Parking Assist.
-There is an almost unlimited selection for laser parking assist, but what is wonderful about some of these is that they work with your garage opener system.
+For the gadget geeks, there's the laser parking assist.
+There is an almost unlimited selection for laser parking assists, but what is wonderful about some of these is that they work with your garage opener system.
 While you don't need to have an automatic garage door opener for most of them, it is a nice feature if your garage door opener is newer.
-The systems work by pointing a laser light from the ceiling of your garage to a sensor that is attached to your dashboard or directing a bright laser... light to a location you determine is your safe parking spot.
+The systems work by pointing a laser light from the ceiling of your garage to a sensor that is attached to your dashboard or directing a bright laser light to a location you determine is your safe parking spot.
 Most systems don't need to be hardwired in but do need access to an outlet.Continue to 5 of 5 below.

 05 of 05

 The wall bumper is less of a parking aid, more of a save your car door/garage wall product.
-You could use it to help park if you want to estimate by letting your mirror line up with the edge of it, but I don't think it's quite as accurate as some of the other options.
+You could use it to help park if you want to estimate by letting your mirror line up with the edge of it, but it's not quite as accurate as some of the other options.
 For those super tight garages that leave little room to open your door and shimmy out sideways, this is a great little product.
-Open your door to a rubber stop instead of making continuous dings in your drywall or... scratching the edge of your car door.
-Simple enough to install, some require screws, some have double sided tape.
-I like the screws since most garages have unfinished drywall and nothing sticks to that except scuffs.
+Open your door to a rubber stop instead of making continuous dings in your drywall or scratching the edge of your car door.
+Simple enough to install, some require screws, some have double-sided tape.

-Not everyone needs help parking in their garage, I'm going to guess most people don't.
-Maybe you have a new driver in the house, a larger car, or your garage is a little tight on space, why not take the easy route and make parking a little easier?
+Not everyone needs help parking in their garage, but if you have a new driver in the house, a larger car, or your garage is a little tight on space, why not take the easy route and make parking a little simpler?